 Dispute Resolution Services

 Page: 1

 Residential Tenancy Branch

 Office of Housing and Construction Standards

 DECISION

 Dispute Codes OPRM-DR, FFL

 Introduction

-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.
+This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on November 21, 2017, the landlord sent the tenants the Notice of Direct Request Proceeding by registered mail to the rental unit.
-The landlord provided a copy of one Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
+The landlord submitted a Proof of Service of the Notice of Direct Request Proceeding which declares that on January 24, 2018, the landlord personally served the tenants the Notice of Direct Request Proceeding.
+The landlord had Tenant T.M. and Tenant S.B. sign the Proof of Service of the Notice of Direct Request Proceeding to confirm this service.

 Issue(s) to be Decided

 Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

 Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?

 Is the landlord entitled to recover the filing fee for this application pursuant to section 72 of the Act?

 Background and Evidence

 The landlord submitted the following evidentiary material: